Why Gene Therapy Companies are Looking at Colombia for their Clinical Trials?

 AAV has become increasingly common as a vector for use in human clinical trials.
 They have been used in over 183 clinical trials worldwide (Ginn et al, 2017).
 The increased popularity of AAV vectors reflects the appreciation of the long-term transgene expression observed in animal models and the relative lack of immune response and other toxicities in the models.

 The ability to alter cellular function genetically remains a powerful tool for the treatment of various diseases.
 Recently, the FDA granted accelerated approval to first gene therapy.
 This approval under the accelerated approval pathway provides for the approval of drugs that treat serious or life-threatening diseases and was based on adequate and well-controlled studies showing the drug has an effect on a surrogate endpoint that is reasonably likely to predict a clinical benefit to patients.
 Safety and efficacy issues still raise concerns, especially when gene therapy is applied to neurological disorders, in which there is limited prior experience.

 It has been shown that AAV-mediated gene transfer can be done safely in the human brain for the treatment of chronic, degenerative neurological diseases (Kaplitt et al, 2007).
 Showing that AAV-mediated gene transfer can be done safely with no evidence of substantial toxic effects or adverse events for more than 3 years.

-Contact us at firstname.lastname@example.org for more information about how you could conduct your clinical trial in Colombia.
+Contact us at firstname.lastname@example.org for more information about how you could conduct your gene therapy clinical trial in Colombia.